code0monkey1/init-software-architecture-and-design/README.md

 + **Pure Operations** : `Query Operations that don't state the change of any object`
-+ **Mutating Operations** : `Mutating Operations that change the state of objects`
++ **Mutating Operations** : `Mutating Operations that change the state of objects` These have 2 conditions:
+        1. PreCondions:
+        2. PostConditions: